aws/aws-application-networking-k8s/docs/api-types/service-export.md

 ServiceExport resources can be targeted by [`TargetGroupPolicy`](target-group-policy.md) to configure protocol, protocol version, and health check settings.
 When a TargetGroupPolicy is applied to a ServiceExport, the configuration is automatically propagated to all target groups across all clusters that participate in the multi-cluster service mesh, ensuring consistent behavior regardless of which cluster contains the route resource.

+**Protocol Override with ExportedPorts**: When using the `exportedPorts` field, TargetGroupPolicy protocol and protocolVersion settings will override the default protocol inferred from the `routeType`.
+For example, you can specify `routeType: HTTP` in the ServiceExport but use `protocol: HTTPS` in the TargetGroupPolicy to enable secure communication between VPC Lattice and your backend pods.

 ### Annotations (Legacy Method)

 * `application-networking.k8s.aws/port`